 -

-Mashup Score: 12Society for Maternal-Fetal Medicine Consult Series #68: Sickle cell disease in pregnancy - 10 month(s) ago
+Mashup Score: 12Society for Maternal-Fetal Medicine Consult Series #68: Sickle cell disease in pregnancy - 1 year(s) ago

 Pregnant individuals with sickle cell disease have an increased risk of maternal and perinatal morbidity and mortality.
 However, prepregnancy counseling and multidisciplinary care can lead to favorable maternal and neonatal outcomes.
 In this consult series, we summarize what is known about sickle cell disease and provide guidance for sickle cell disease management during pregnancy.
 The following are Society for Maternal-Fetal Medicine recommendations: